GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 Doxygen & Naming (Developer-Oriented)
 """"""""""""""""""""""""""""""""""""""

 Keep Doxygen comments and naming as clear as possible.
-Keep in mind that it is target to developers from other domains.
+Variable names and inline comments should provide help for developers even if they are not experts in the domain.

 .. dropdown:: Example: Doxygen documentation
    :icon: code